 Sudbury to Hudson Transmission Reliability Project

-The preferred route includes 7.6 miles within an existing, inactive Massachusetts Bay Transportation Authority (MBTA) railroad corridor, passing through Sudbury, Marlborough, Stow and Hudson.
-The remaining 1.4 miles are located under streets in Hudson.
+The approved route includes 7.6 miles of underground line within an existing, inactive Massachusetts Bay Transportation Authority (MBTA) railroad corridor, passing through Sudbury, Marlborough, Stow and Hudson.
+The remaining 1.4 miles of line will be located under streets in Hudson.

 * Click to Enlarge

 - Route length: 9 miles